fgsoap/msm760/README.md

 msm760
 ======
-This is used to restart a lots of aps controlled by the hp mam760.
+This is used to restart a lots of aps controlled by the HP MSM760.